Excellent: 4.9 / 5 ★★★★★ based on 949 reviews

 Running out of phone battery can make life very difficult as a passenger.
 At Aberdeen Airport, charging stations for mobile phones are available in the departure lounges.

 You will not be able to access a plug socket to use your own charger in the main terminal building, however, the private lounges do also have charging points available for customers who have booked to use them.

 Aberdeen has one terminal building for commercial passengers, which serves flights to many destinations across Europe, as well as internal UK flights.
 The main terminal building is clearly signposted from all approaches to the airport.

 I have a connecting flight.
 Can I sleep at the airport?

-Unfortunately, there is not a designated area to sleep at the airport if you have to wait for a connecting national or international flight.
+Unfortunately, there is no designated area to sleep at the airport if you have to wait for a connecting national or international flight.
 There are however a number of hotels within easy reach of the airport.

 What if I lose something in the airport?

-If you realise you left something in the airport after you have taken your flight, you can still contact the lost property office by emailing email@example.com.
+If you realise you left something at the airport after you have taken your flight, you can still contact the lost property office by emailing email@example.com.